 TA and capacity-building to sovereigns can be an impactful indirect mobilisation tool, helping develop the market infrastructure and enabling policy environment required for sustainable investment.
 This often addresses transaction costs for private investors by reducing the level of due diligence required for investment or providing certainty on permitting processes.
-For example, the EBRD supports national governments in development of renewable energy auction policies and processes, helping develop the business environment for private renewables investment.106 of governance processes, and training on new technologies and processes which boost the likelihood of success.
-As an example, an FSD-Africa Challenge Fund programme had greater success when non-financial support was combined with the financial award, allowing the programme to work with promising applicants to refine their ideas pre-award, and providing TA during the piloting and testing phase postaward.^{108,109} DEG is the exclusive provider of TA for the AfricaGrow Fund, a EUR200m fund of funds which aims to promote sustainable development in Africa by financing around 150 SMEs and startups by 2030.^{110,111}
+For example, the EBRD supports national governments in development of renewable energy auction policies and processes, helping develop the business environment for private renewables investment.106

+TA is often used to increase the impact of financial support, enabling investees to best utilise the financing provided and 26% of blended finance transactions have a TA component.
+107 This can cover areas such as development of investment plans, development of governance processes, and training on new technologies and processes which boost the likelihood of success.
+As an example, an FSD-Africa Challenge Fund programme had greater success when non-financial support was combined with the financial award, allowing the programme to work with promising applicants to refine their ideas pre-award, and providing TA during the piloting and testing phase postaward.
+108,109 DEG is the exclusive provider of TA for the AfricaGrow Fund, a EUR200m fund of funds which aims to promote sustainable development in Africa by financing around 150 SMEs and startups by 2030.
+110,111